Subject To Change Without Notice

 PLEASE READ THE FOLLOWING CAREFULLY.
 THESE TERMS OF SERVICE, AS AMENDED FROM TIME TO TIME (“Terms”), ARE A BINDING AGREEMENT (“Agreement”) BETWEEN YOU (“End Users”, “Authors”, “Author Agents”, and “Publishers” as defined below) AND SMASHWORDS, INC. (“Smashwords”).

-Amazingly, Twitter has not updated their terms for quite some time, and their terms of service page is easy to find.
+Amazingly, Twitter has not updated their terms for quite some time, but their terms of service page is easy to find.
 Mind you, understanding the Twitter rules is an art that no one breathing has yet mastered.

 Effective: June 25, 2012